simphotonics/merging_builder/README.md

 The library [merging_builder] provides a Dart builder that reads **several input files** and writes merged output to **one output file**.
 The builder has support for specifying a header and footer to be placed at the top and bottom of the output file.

-A conventional builder typically calls the generator method `generate` from within its `build` method to retrieve the generated source-code.
-[MergingBuilder] (indirectly) calls the [MergingGenerator] method `generateStream`.
+A conventional builder typically calls the generator method `generate` from within its `build` method to retrieve the generated source-code. [`MergingBuilder`][MergingBuilder] (indirectly) calls the [`MergingGenerator`][MergingGenerator] method `generateStream`.
 It allows the generator to pass a stream of data of type `T` to the builder, one stream item for each annotated element passed to the generator method `generateStreamItemForAnnotatedElement`.

 The private builder method `_combineStreams` combines the streams receives for each processed file asset and calls the generator method `generateMergedContent`.
 As a result, this method has access to all stream items of type `T` generated for each annotated element in each input file.
 It is the task of this method to generate the merged source-code output.